VACCINE RESOURCE COMMITTEE

 When considering pre-exposure or post-exposure counselling, it is especially critical to note that there are high risk individuals.
 For these individuals, Men-C-ACYW provided together with 4CMenB or MenB-fHBP vaccine is recommended for children and adults with increased risk of IMD.

-travellers to areas with high rates of endemic meningococcal disease or transmission, including travellers to the meningitis belt of sub-Saharan Africa and pilgrims for the purposes of Hajj or Umrah in Mecca, Saudi Arabia
+• travelers to areas with high rates of endemic meningococcal disease or transmission, including travelers to the meningitis belt of sub-Saharan Africa and pilgrims for the purposes of Hajj or Umrah in Mecca, Saudi Arabia

-In addition, the Canadian Immunization Guide Chapter on Meningococcal vaccines and this CCDR publication with an epidemiological summary are current and applicable:
+In addition, the Canadian Immunization Guide Chapter on meningococcal vaccines, this CCDR publication with an epidemiological summary and U.S. Centers for Disease and Control and Presentation are current and applicable.